 Marge Schott is forced to relinquish her role as managing general partner of the Reds for two years due to her questionable comments about Hitler.
 The Cincinnati owner, in an interview last month with ESPN, stated "Everybody knows [Hitler] was good at the beginning, but he just went too far."

 After 126 years of major league play, the first interleague game in history is played when the Giants defeat the Rangers, 4-3, at the Ballpark in Texas.
-Glenallen Hill becomes the National League's first regular season designated hitter.
+Darryl Hamilton picks up the first ever Interleague hit and Glenallen Hill becomes the National League's first regular season designated hitter.

 In interleague action, Barry Bonds (675) of the Giants and Orioles first baseman Rafael Palmeiro (536 and 537 to pass Mickey Mantle) both homer in a 9-6 San Francisco victory at Camden Yards.
 The sluggers join Willie Mays and Ernie Banks (1970) and Mays and Hank Aaron (1971) as only the third pair in baseball history to have 500 career home runs and connect in the same game.